Chendrakanth0105/FoodDeliveryApp/README.md

 <br>
 <br>

-# a) Delivery Agent
+# b) Delivery Agent
 - Now if the user choose "b", Then the meaning is he is a Delivery Agent who works in our company.
 So we redirect the Agent to the "Agent Interface Page"<br>
-    - After choosing "b", He will be given 3 Options
+    - After choosing "b", He will be given 2 Options
         1. Login
         2. Exit<br>